airblast-dev/vshieldpy/docs/api_types.rst

 * :ref:`search`

 API types are objects returned by calls that return non product responses from :doc:`Client <client>`.
 So this would include things like tasks, stock statuses and auto-renew settings but exclude a server, dedicated server and hosting.
-There realy isnt a reason to import these beyond type annotating.
+There really isnt a reason to import these beyond type annotating.

 .. autoclass:: vshieldpy.api_defs.Invoice()
    :members: